dan-rodrigues/ics-adpcm/README.md

 # ics-adpcm

 This is a programmable IMA-ADPCM decoder / mixer.
-It can be configured with up to 16 ADPCM channels (or "voices") with independent volumes and playback rates which share a 16MByte address space.
+It can be configured with up to 16 ADPCM channels (or "voices") with independent volumes and playback rates.
+Sample data is loaded from a shared 16MByte address space.
 The output mix is signed 16bit stereo PCM.

 The aim is to minimize resource use and support slower, low power devices such as the Lattice iCE40 UP5K (logic cost is about 1000LCs, or less than 20%).

 ## Design goals

 * Minimize resource use
-     * Register files are implemented in a way that can be inferred as block RAMs* instead of using FFs.
+     * Register files are implemented in a way that can be inferred as block RAMs instead of using FFs.
 On iCE40,2x 512byte RAMs are used.
      * Only one multiplier is used.
 On iCE40 UP5K, 1 "DSP Block" is used.
 * Favor fmax over performance
-     * One target for htis project is > 35MHz on an UP5K
+     * One target for this project is > 35MHz on an UP5K
      * Other device shouldn't have much trouble meeting timing at >= 100MHz

 ## Features

-* Playback of up to 16 concurrrent, independently configurable ADPCM channels.
+* Playback of up to 16 concurrent, independently configurable ADPCM channels.
-* ADPCM data loaded from a single 16MByte address space using a ready/valid interface to also support slower memories i.e. flash.
+* ADPCM data loaded from a shared 16MByte address space using a ready/valid interface to also support slower memories i.e. flash.
 * Per-channel signed 8bit stereo volume control.
 * Per-channel Q4.12 16bit playback rate.
 This gives a maximum playback rate of approx. 16.0 the output rate and a minimum of (1/4096 = 0.0002).